 CAFES: Contract and Future Equity Stake (CAFES) are simply SAFEs used on the platform Razitall.
 We haven’t seen too many startups besides those raising on Razitall use CAFES, so for now we believe it is Razitall’s equivalent of a SAFE.

-SAFE: Simple Agreement for Future Equity (SAFEs) are a form of funding that gives investors the right to purchase stock in a future priced equity round of financing.
+SAFE: Simple Agreement for Future Equity (SAFEs) are a form of funding that gives investors the right to obtain stock or equity in a future priced equity round of financing.
 The SAFE is an offering type meant to be a simpler alternative to convertible notes, but is not a loan.
 The SAFE is also a cheaper contract to produce contract than other offering types.

 Revenue Shares: Revenue shares are debt security offerings that provide lenders recurring payments based on the company’s financial performance.
 Companies can offer a set percentage of sales/revenue or a net profit metric to use as an interest payment to lenders on a quarterly or annual basis until a set return is met.
 Revenue shares are generally seen attached to restaurants and other similar businesses raising online.